RiskChallenger/translation-validation/README.md

 ### Configuration

-To customize the behavior of the plugin you can pass an object the the `forRoot()` method.
+To customize the behavior of the plugin you can pass an object to the `forRoot()` method.

 ```ts
 import { provideNgxTv } from 'ngx-translation-validation';